EricLi-Dev/EricLi-Dev.github.io/_posts/about.md

 - Get started on Pytorch official tutorials and contribution guides.
 - Read through DDIA.

-I'll be writing about whatever I'm doing and what I learn about distributed computing, ML systems engineering, and general low-level systems.
+I'll be documenting whatever I learn about in distributed computing, ML systems engineering, and general low-level systems.